 Project Overview

-Phase 2 renovations of the Bellingham Central Library (210 Central Avenue) will include a remodel of the ground floor Children’s library area, the ground floor meeting space, the main floor entrance, and the upper floor staff areas, as well as the addition of new electric heating, ventilation, and cooling (HVAC) units.
+Phase 2 renovations of the Bellingham Central Library (210 Central Avenue) will include a remodel of the ground floor Children’s library area, the main floor help desk, and the upper floor staff areas.

 Project Background

-Phase 1: Central Library Main Floor Interior Remodel: In 2018, the City of Bellingham funded a proposal to begin renovations on the main floor of the 44,000-square-foot building.
+Phase 1: Bellingham Central Library Renovation: In 2018, the City of Bellingham funded a proposal to begin renovations on the main floor of the 44,000-square-foot building.
 Construction began in 2020 and in 2021 the Central Library reopened after pandemic closures with a redesigned main floor that features a large seating and study area, two study rooms, a co-learning space, a book sorter for more efficient operations, LED lighting, two public restrooms, and new ceiling tile, windows, paint, and carpet.
 Our community was thrilled with these improvements.

 Project Scope

-Phase 2 (a) Central Library Ground Floor Interior Remodel 2025 – 2027 (estimated $7M): In 2024, there were nearly 500,000 visits to the Bellingham Central Library, with per capita library use among the highest in the state.
-This project will update and refresh the children, teen, and public meeting room spaces to better reflect the high value our community places on education and learning.
-In addition, this project will address building safety and accessibility concerns expressed by library patrons including outdated restrooms, space configurations and technology.
+Phase 2 Bellingham Central Library Renovation 2025 – 2027: In 2024, there were nearly 500,000 visits to the Bellingham Central Library, with per capita library use among the highest in the state.
+This project will update and refresh the ground floor public areas, including revitalized spaces for children and teens, the main floor help desk, and the upper mezzanine staff spaces.

-The expected and expanded public benefits from completing interior renovations are many and include:
+The expected and expanded benefits from completing interior renovations are many and include:

-- Youth spaces: necessary updates to the Children’s/Youth areas (last updated 1985) to modernize services to children and teens, and create a new dedicated Early Learning space.
-These designs/floorplans will include new framing, drywall, LED lighting, carpet, paint, ceiling tiles, furniture & fixtures.
+- Youth spaces: necessary updates to the Children’s library area (last updated 1985) to modernize services to children and teens.
+These designs will include new framing, drywall, LED lighting, carpet, paint, ceiling tiles, furniture & fixtures.

-- Staff spaces: necessary updates to staff areas (last updated 1985) to include walls for an IT server room, offices for managers, a ventilated space for materials processing equipment and updated workspaces for staff that improve ergonomics and meet the needs of current processes.
-These designs/floorplans will include new framing, drywall, LED lighting, carpet, paint, ceiling tiles, and furniture & fixtures.
+- Staff spaces: necessary updates to modernize staff work spaces with a focus on ergonomics.
+These designs will include new framing, drywall, LED lighting, carpet, paint, ceiling tiles, and furniture & fixtures.

-Phase 3 Central Library Exterior Renovation (estimated $4M): To complete the project, the exterior renovation will include:
+Phase 3 Central Library Exterior Renovation: Future plans include a renovation to the building exterior and will include:

-- refreshed and painted exterior that welcomes everyone in our community into a renewed modern and comfortable space and inspires pride in civic engagement,
+- Refreshed and painted exterior that welcomes everyone in our community into a renewed modern and comfortable space and inspires civic pride.

-- a redesigned main entrance and outdoor plaza to provide our community with appropriate welcoming and active gathering spaces in the downtown core,
+- Redesigned main entrance and outdoor plaza to provide our community with appropriate welcoming and active gathering spaces in the downtown core.

 - ADA door upgrade for the children’s entrance to increase access for our youngest readers.